civicboom/civicboom/docs/automated-tests.rst

   - installs the packages from buildmaster and runs a server
 - test-client
   - runs browser-based tests against the server
-- alpha-server, beta-server, live-server
-  - similar to test-server, for manual testing

 details
 ~~~~~~~